-The most common reservoir for Y. pestis is rodents (eg, prairie dogs, squirrels, rats), although cases involving dogs and cats have been described as well.
+The most common reservoir for Y pestis is rodents (eg, prairie dogs, squirrels, chipmunks, rats), although cases involving dogs and cats have been described as well.
 The vectors are fleas, which feed on the infected animals and then can transmit the bacteria to susceptible hosts such as humans.

 The incubation period for bubonic plague is typically about 4-7 days, and initial symptoms include malaise, myalgias, high fever, headache, and tachycardia.
 Then the patient will develop large, tender regional lymph nodes called buboes.
 The inguinal region is the most common site, but buboes can also form in the axillary and cervical lymph node basins.
 In advanced cases, these lymph nodes can open up and form suppurating wounds.

 Untreated, bubonic plague can progress to septicemic and occasionally pneumonic plague in 2-6 days.
 The mortality rate of untreated bubonic plague can reach 60%.
 However, with treatment, mortality rates drop substantially to approximately 8%-10%.
 Drug resistance may become an important consideration.
 In 1995, a strain of multidrug-resistant (MDR) Y pestis was isolated from a bubonic plague patient in Madagascar.
 This strain was resistant to at least 8 antimicrobials, including streptomycin, tetracycline, chloramphenicol, and sulfonamides.
 To date, this is the only documented case of MDR Y pestis, although there is no systematic monitoring of resistance.